-Switzerland has one of the best waste disposal systems in the world.
-However, after incineration a full refuse bag still leaves about a quarter of its contents.
-Of this, around 4% is highly toxic and is stored in national or international underground dumps: the mercury-containing electrostatic dust generated by flue gas systems, and the filter cake that remains in the waste water filters of treatment plants.
+Germany has one of the best waste disposal systems in the world.
+However, after incineration a full refuse bag still leaves about a fifth of its contents.
+Of this, around 2.5% is highly toxic and is stored in national or international underground dumps: the mercury-containing electrostatic dust generated by flue gas systems, and the filter cake that remains in the waste water filters of treatment plants.

-The rest is slag (19%).
+The rest is slag (21%).
 It is not immediately dangerous, but contains poisonous heavy metals, especially lead, copper, and zinc, in considerable quantities.
 These can be activated by acid rain.
 Landfill sites are therefore protected with drainage pipes.
 These feed into sewage treatment plants; the heavy metals are fixed in the sewage sludge, after they remain in the burnt ash.
 This is then stored.

-In landfills with state-of-the-art metal recovery plants, however, most of these metals are extracted: this amounts to about 10% of the slag; of this, 2% are non-ferrous metals, which may contain components of mobile phones that have been disposed of in household rubbish.
+In landfills with state-of-the-art metal recovery plants, however, most of these metals are extracted: this amounts to about 11% of the slag; of this 1.4% are non-ferrous metals, which may contain components of mobile phones that have been disposed of in household rubbish.
 Metal salts, though, remain in the stored slag.

-With the latest processing equipment installed, as in DHZ Lufingen, non-ferrous metals such as aluminum and heavy metal mixtures (copper, zinc, lead, gold, silver) are refined and sold directly to smelters such as Umicore or Aurubis.
+With the latest processing equipment installed, as in the Swiss land-fill site DHZ Lufingen, non-ferrous metals such as aluminum and heavy metal mixtures (copper, zinc, lead, gold, silver) are refined and sold directly to smelters such as Umicore or Aurubis.
+At the waste incineration power station MHKW Ruhleben Berlin the scrap metal separation is processed directly in the incineration plant and not in the land fill.
 Slag is business: since it has the same purity as copper ore from mines in the Democratic Republic of the Congo, such processing is considered "urban mining Eldorado".